A Guide for Studying Math

 - Re-read the problem.
 Now read the problem again and note down what you are given and what you're being asked to find.

 - What is the problem asking for?
 Write down in your own words exactly what it is the question is asking you solve or find.

 - Write down what you know.
-Now go back through the problem and write out the information, facts and figures provided in a organized format.
+Now go back through the problem and write out the information, facts and figures provided in an organized format.

 - Draw a diagram.
 If applicable, develop a diagram that more fully represents the problem.
 Drawing a well thought out diagram often suggests a solution.

 - Put together a plan.
 Identify any formulas that may help you solve the problem.
 Figure out what you're going to need to work the problem.
-Often there are intermediate steps/answer that you'll need to complete before arriving your final answer.
+Often there are intermediate steps/answers that you'll need to complete before arriving at your final answer.